The Night You Murdered Love

-"The Night You Murdered Love" is a song by English band ABC, released as the second single from their fourth studio album, Alphabet City (1987).
+"The Night You Murdered Love" is a song by the English band ABC, released in August 1987 by Mercury as the second single from their fourth studio album, Alphabet City (1987).
 It peaked at No. 31 on the UK Singles Chart.

 Music video

 The music video shows a homicidal fashion model carrying a slingshot and a skateboard stalking the band across the city of Paris.

+Critical reception

+Jerry Smith of British magazine Music Week described "The Night You Murdered Love" a "glamorous and dramatic number" and noted "its Chic-style funky guitar and sweeping strings".
+In a review published in Smash Hits, Sylvia Patterson described the song as being "desperately dreary, flimsily tinkling, half-hearted puff of a record that makes you want to be instantly sick on Martin Fry's expensive breeks".